CRUSTDE-ContainerizedRustDevEnv/win_git_git_bash_ssh_VSCode/README.md

 ## SSH in Windows (Git SSH)

 SSH is great.
-In Linux it works seamlessly.
-In windows it came late to the party and this bring some problems.
+In Linux, it works seamlessly.
+In Windows, it came late to the party and this brought some problems.

 ### Remove incompatible solutions

-**WARNING:** there are many incompatible SSH solutions for windows and it can be a mess if there are more than one solution installed.
-I chose to use only the **SSH** that comes with [git for windows](https://git-scm.com/download/win).
+**WARNING:** there are many incompatible SSH solutions for Windows and it can be a mess if there are more than one solution installed.
+I chose to use only the **SSH** that comes with [git for Windows](https://git-scm.com/download/win).

 1. First I removed the "OpenSSH components in Optional Features".
 In `Manage Optional Features` uninstall OpenSSH client and Server.
-They are some old version anyway.
+They are some old versions anyway.
 Sadly, it will leave some files behind:
 Delete the folder `c:\Windows\System32\OpenSSH\`.
-The owner is TrustedInstaller, so first you have to change the owner to you and then give permission to administrators to Full Control.
+The owner is TrustedInstaller, so first you have to change the owner to you and then give permission to administrators to have Full Control.
 Then you can finally delete it as administrator.

-2. I tried and disliked the newer OpenSSH from `winget search "openssh beta"`.
-Microsoft was so bold to store the private ssh keys "unprotected" into the registry.
+2. I tried and disliked the newer OpenSSH from `Winget search "Openssh beta"`.
+Microsoft was so bold to store the private SSH keys "unprotected" in the registry.
 So they survive a reboot of the system.
 That is shockingly different from the way ssh-agent works in Linux.
 Bad Microsoft!
 Unsecure by default!
-Uninstalled it with `winget uninstall "openssh beta"`
+Uninstalled it with `Winget uninstall "Openssh beta"`
 Check if the folder `c:\Program Files\OpenSSH` does not exist.

-3. Check if git for windows didn't change the default ssh executable.
+3. Check if git for Windows didn't change the default ssh executable.
 If misconfigured, this could disallow VSCode to push to GitHub.

 ```bash